Mark J. Okrant

 Professor Emeritus of Tourism Management

-Mark Okrant is professor emeritus and program coordinator for graduate studies in hospitality and tourism management.
-He has coordinated tourism research for the State of New Hampshire since 1990, conducted tourism assessments in Aleut and Yupik communities in Alaska, and has presented tourism marketing and planning workshops in Alaska, Canada, Romania, Mexico, and Puerto Rico.
-Okrant was one of a handful of Americans nominated to the International Association of Scientific Experts in Tourism.
+Mark Okrant is professor emeritus of tourism management and policy.
+He coordinated tourism research for the State of New Hampshire for more than 25 years, conducted tourism assessments for the State of Alaska, and provided workshops and other research for Canada, Romania, Mexico, and Puerto Rico.
 He is past president of the Travel and Tourism Research Association (TTRA), and past president of the New England-St. Lawrence Valley Geographical Society (NESTVAL).
-He is the author of eight books.
+He is the author of numerous published books and monographs.

 - Judson’s Island, a murder mystery set along the Maine coast, used as a reader in university tourism planning courses

 - Sleeping Alongside the Road and No Vacancy: The Rise, Demise, and Reprise of America’s Motels—each provides a retrospective on the American motel industry